Miriam Defensor Santiago: Posthumous

 She was awarded, posthumously, the "PUP Online Personality of the Year Award" by the Polytechnic University of the Philippines in November 2016.
 In September 2017, Senator Grace Poe nominated Defensor Santiago to be awarded the Quezon Service Cross, the highest honor in the entire Republic, subject for approval by President Rodrigo Duterte.
 On the same month, Senator Sonny Angara followed suit by filing another resolution nominating Defensor Santiago to become a laureate of the Quezon Service Cross, just days before the first anniversary of her death on September 29.
 The president, through the Malacañang Palace, welcomed the proposal to bestow the award to Defensor Santiago once both houses of Congress have ratified the document conferring such award.
 On December 5, 2017, the president officially nominated Defensor Santiago for the award.
 On December 11, 2017, the Senate approved the bestowing of the award to Defensor Santiago.
 On February 20, 2018, the House of Representatives also approved the bestowing of the award to her.
 On December 3, 2018, the Quezon Service Cross was officially posthumously conferred upon Santiago, making her the sixth recipient and first and only woman to be included in the national award.
 On October 12, 2023, Republic Act No. 11963 was enacted to jointly rename Agham Road and BIR Road in Triangle Park, Quezon City as Senator Miriam P. Defensor Santiago Avenue in her honor.

 Defensor Santiago was known as the Dragon Lady, the Platinum Lady, the Incorruptible Lady, the Impregnable Lady, Feisty Senator, The Doctor of All Laws, the Omniscient Woman and most popularly, the Iron Lady of Asia.
 She is colloquially known in Philippine pop culture as simply Miriam or MDS, and is cited for her dedication to public service in the Philippine government.

 Political positions

 Defensor Santiago was not in favor of federalism but was in favor of amending the Constitution of the Philippines.
 Defensor Santiago publicly advocated for the passage of a divorce law in the Philippines.
 Defensor-Santiago took a critical perspective of abortion and supported maintaining laws against it.
 She was a strong supporter of the Philippines' Reproductive Health Law and supported the passage of the SOGIE Equality Bill.
 She was the first senator in Philippine history to push for the bill's legislation, filing it repeatedly since 2000.
 Defensor Santiago favored the death penalty but limited it to heinous crimes.
-Defensor Santiago vehemently opposed mining causing an interview conducted by Haribon Foundation during the 2016 Presidential campaign voting her as the "greenest" from all of the candidates.
+Defensor Santiago vehemently opposed mining causing an interview conducted by Haribon Foundation during the 2016 Presidential campaign voting her as the "greenest" of all of the candidates.